liferay/liferay-docs/devGuide/en/chapters/08-apis.markdown

     </role-mapper>

-This means that if a portlet definition references the role "power-user" it will be mapped to the Liferay role in its database called "Power User".
+This means that if a portlet definition references the role "power-user" it will be mapped to the Liferay role in its database called *Power User*.

 In your portlet's code you can then use methods as defined in portlet
 specification: